harunsasmaz/pre-text/README.md

 ## Compile

-> gcc -o pretext pretext.c
+`gcc -o pretext pretext.c`

 ## Run

 Either with a new file as:

-> ./pretext
+`./pretext`

 Or with an existing file:

-> ./pretext pretext.c
+`./pretext pretext.c`

 ## Supported Functionalities

-<b>Save / Save as</b>
+### Save / Save as

-> You can use <kbd>CTRL</kbd> + <kbd>S</kbd> to save your modifications.
+You can use <kbd>CTRL</kbd> + <kbd>S</kbd> to save your modifications.

-> <b>Note that</b> if you are editing a new file, prompt will want you to enter a file name to save.
+<b>Note that</b> if you are editing a new file, prompt will want you to enter a file name to save.

-<b>Find</b>
+### Find

-> You can use <kbd>CTRL</kbd> + <kbd>F</kbd> to do incremental search in the file.
+You can use <kbd>CTRL</kbd> + <kbd>F</kbd> to do incremental search in the file.

-> Both forward and backward search are enabled, you can go next and back in search results.
+Both forward and backward search are enabled, you can go next and back in search results.

-> If you are not familiar with incremental search, visit [here](https://en.wikipedia.org/wiki/Incremental_search#:~:text=In%20computing%2C%20incremental%20search%2C%20incremental,immediately%20presented%20to%20the%20user.)
+If you are not familiar with incremental search, visit [here](https://en.wikipedia.org/wiki/Incremental_search#:~:text=In%20computing%2C%20incremental%20search%2C%20incremental,immediately%20presented%20to%20the%20user.)

-<b>Comment</b>
+### Comment

-> Pretext provides both single-line and multi-line comments.
+Pretext provides both single-line and multi-line comments.

-> As usual, you can use <code>"//"</code> for single-line comments and <code>"/\*" + "\*/"</code> for multi-line comments.
+As usual, you can use <code>"//"</code> for single-line comments and <code>"/\*" + "\*/"</code> for multi-line comments.

-<b>Syntax Highlight</b>
+### Syntax Highlighting

-> Pretext supports a basic syntax highlighting in .c, .h and .cpp files.
+Pretext supports a basic syntax highlighting in .c, .h and .cpp files.
 You can notice that strings, numbers and keywords are highlighted in a really simple manner.

-> When you open a new file, if you save it as one of the mentioned file type, then you will observe that syntax is highlighted.
+When you open a new file, if you save it as one of the mentioned file type, then you will observe that syntax is highlighted.

-> Also, search results are highlighted.
+Also, search results are highlighted.

-<b>Quit</b>
+### Quit

-> Another keyboard shortcut that is enabled in Pretext is <kbd>CTRL</kbd> + <kbd>Q</kbd> combination.
+Another keyboard shortcut that is enabled in Pretext is <kbd>CTRL</kbd> + <kbd>Q</kbd> combination.
 So you can quit from a file as long as all modifications are saved or there is no modification.

-> If you do modifications in the file and try to quit, Pretext prompts you a notification message to warn you that you have unsaved modifications.
+If you do modifications in the file and try to quit, Pretext prompts you a notification message to warn you that you have unsaved modifications.
 You can either press <kbd>CTRL</kbd> + <kbd>F</kbd> three times to quit without saving or save the modifications and quit at once.

-<b>File Information</b>
+### File Information

-> Pretext shows you the total lines and bytes in file and if you have modifications, then it shows you how many bytes are modified.
+Pretext shows you the total lines and bytes in file and if you have modifications, then it shows you how many bytes are modified.